 As an alternative to a fixed studio, you may want to explore the world of plein air painting.
 Developing a mobile art kit that you can take anywhere may be the ideal option for those who don’t have the space or the inclination to work in one place.
 In fact, a study by Washington State University professor Janetta Mitchell McCoy, Ph.D., showed that spending time in nature boosts creativity.

 2. Organization will set you free

-While clutter and messiness are common side effects of creating art, it’s still important to stay organized.
+While clutter and messiness are common side effects of creating art, staying organized is still important.
 When you don’t have much room to work with, vertical space is your friend.
 A DIY storage wall allows you to keep all of your tools accessible and easy to see.
-Wall-mounted shelves, hanging baskets, and pegboard also make versatile storage options.
+Wall-mounted shelves, hanging baskets, and pegboards also make versatile storage options.

 Craft storage cabinets offer another simple option.
 With plenty of drawers and shelves, you can stow your paints, canvases, brushes, and other tools neatly and avoid wasting time digging in search of specific supplies.
 Rolling carts with deep bins are an ideal choice if you tend to move around a lot while working.

 Be sure to have a spot to keep works in progress and completed projects.
 Sling bookcases work well for 2D pieces, while open cubbies are a better option for 3D artwork, such as pottery and sculpture.

 Once you have a location and plan for organizing, it’s time to start choosing furniture.
 Think about which media you use and how you need the space to function.
 Here are some examples of benefits certain pieces can have in your layout: